I’ve never talked to anyone. I’m used to handling things on my own. Aren’t people who go to therapy weak?

 I want to get the most out of therapy.
 What can I do to help?

-I am so glad you are dedicated to getting the most out of your sessions.
-Your active participation and dedication will be crucial to your success.
+Getting the most out of the process is dependent on you actively participating in between-session work and practice.
+As a matter of fact, your active participation and dedication will be crucial to your success.